Green Tea Culture

 Author’s Note

-Why is the cup cloudy?
+Why is it cloudy?

 Can I cold brew it?